-For newcomers to the college retail industry like Charles Wade, textbook and IT manager for Gray's College Bookstore, the information has been invaluable.
+For newcomers to the college retail industry, the information has been invaluable.

 "We’re brand new to MBS and have only been on the system for about three months, so it really helps to be exposed to the people we deal with on a daily basis and see the operation in action.
 I’ve learned things we wouldn’t have picked up on our own about things we work with every day.
 For the whole store, I’ve gained the ability to more closely examine built-in reports that we’ve been under-utilizing."

 –Steve Glasgow, manager, Vassar College Bookstore